top of page

 NĪSHRP: one door closes, and another opens

 The Northland Īnanga Spawning Habitat Restoration Project (NĪSHRP), a Mountains to Sea Conservation Trust initiative, has been a hugely successful, three-year effort to protect and restore īnanga (whitebait) spawning habitats in Northland.
-The project's work, largely funded by Ministry for the Environment, has focused on identifying, protecting, and enhancing crucial spawning sites.
+The project's work was largely funded by Ministry for the Environment, with valuable financial and practical support from Fonterra and a range of other funders.

 Through this project, we have worked collaboratively with mana whenua, community groups and landowners, combining scientific expertise with local knowledge.
 The outcomes on the ground have been impressive.
 The project has identified 30 new spawning sites, fenced off 4km of riparian land, and planted 20,000 native plants to stabilize banks and create safe habitats for īnanga eggs.
 The project has also focused on community education, empowering local people with the skills to monitor and manage these sites long-term.